Cryotherapy for Prostate Cancer Treatment

 One recent study followed men with prostate cancer for a period of 10 years.
 In that study, researchers concluded that cryotherapy might be as effective as radiation and other common treatments for prostate cancer.
 Cryotherapy, though, wasn't directly tested against those more established treatments.

 What are the risks of cryotherapy for prostate cancer treatment?

 Whether cryotherapy is effective in eliminating prostate cancer hasn't been proven.
 Experts say that sometimes the freezing liquid fails to kill all of the cancer cells.
 As a result, there is a chance prostate cancer will come back.

 Also, the potential side effects of cryotherapy for prostate cancer are undesirable for some men.
 These side effects may include:

 - Serious infections as a result of the injury

 In addition, the risks of cryotherapy are similar to other prostate cancer treatments.
 They include:

 Without long-term studies, the jury is still out on who should consider cryotherapy to treat prostate cancer.
-Some experts believe cryotherapy may be most effective when a man has recurring prostate cancer that's limited only to the prostate gland.
+Some experts believe cryotherapy may be most effective for recurring prostate cancer that's limited to the prostate gland.